mrpie95/CSIRO_Drone_FYP/README.md

-# CSIRO_Drone_FYP
+# Swinburne Final Year Drone Project

-This repository contains all the files used in the CSIRO Drone Project
+This repository contains all the files used in the project

+## Base Station p

 ## Python Libaries

-## Custom Firmware